MOHIT-4o4/MemeApplication/README.md

 # Meme
 This is a Random Meme Sharing Application which uses https://meme-api.herokuapp.com/gimme/2 API to get Memes from reddit.

-I have used Volley library to get json request and Glide library to put image in imageview This Appication Needs Internet connection.
+This is a Random Meme Sharing Application which uses Web API to get Memes from reddit.
+This application was build with Kotlin in Android Studio.
+Volley library, Glide Library,JSON Request libraries are used in this application.
+This Application Needs steady Internet connection.